Search Results Results 1-10 of 11

 Mme B. v.
 Republic of France (Decree n° 300467) [France] [March 19, 2007]

 Several private individuals and organizations challenged amendments to the Public Health Code.
-The amendments restricted smoking in public places to enclosed smoking room, except for educational facilities where smoking was entirely prohibited.
+The amendments restricted smoking in public places to enclosed smoking rooms, except for educational facilities where smoking was entirely prohibited.
 The court rejected arguments that the legislation, in prohibiting the plaintiff from smoking in the educational facility where she worked, amounted to a violation of the plaintiff's right to peaceful enjoyment of her property.
 Additionally, the court rejected arguments that the ban infringed smokers' rights to freedom of assembly and association, that the ban infringed upon smokers' liberty and dignity, and that the total prohibition of smoking and smoking rooms in educational facilities violated the principle of equality, finding rather that the bans were proportionate to the aim of protecting public health, were clear and concise, and did not disproportionately affect other private or public interests.

 M.Y. v. the Republic of France [France] [March 19, 2007]